-On May 11, 2016, one of our subsidiaries entered into an employment agreement with Mr. Doyle.
-Under the employment agreement, Mr. Doyle's employment is "at-will" and may be terminated by either Mr. Doyle or us at any time, subject to our obligation to provide severance in certain instances as discussed below.
-Upon termination of Mr. Doyle's employment by the Company without "cause" (but for reasons other than death or "disability") or resignation by Mr. Doyle for "good reason" (each a "Qualifying Termination") prior to a "change in control," subject to Mr. Doyle's execution without revocation of a release of claims, he will be eligible to receive continued payment of his base salary in installments over 12 months from the date of termination, and, to the extent he timely elects COBRA continuation coverage and pays the full monthly premiums, a monthly amount equal to the full monthly premium for COBRA continuation coverage for the level of coverage in effect for Mr. Doyle and his eligible dependents as of the date of termination for up to 12 months following the date of termination.
+Mr. Doyle entered into an employment agreement with one of our subsidiaries on May 11, 2016 that was amended on February 24, 2021 to change Mr. Doyle's business location for purposes of the definition of "Good Reason" in the agreement from the Company's New York City location to the Company's Portsmouth, New Hampshire location.
+Under the employment agreement as amended, Mr. Doyle's employment is "at-will" and may be terminated by either Mr. Doyle or us at any time, subject to our obligation to provide severance in certain instances as discussed below.
+Upon termination of Mr. Doyle's employment by the Company without "cause" (but for reasons other than death or "disability") or resignation by Mr. Doyle for "good reason" (each a "Qualifying Termination") prior to a "change in control," subject to Mr. Doyle's execution without revocation of a release of claims, he will be eligible to receive continued payment of his base salary in installments over 12 months from the date of termination, and, to the extent he timely elects COBRA continuation coverage and pays the full monthly premiums, a monthly amount equal to the full monthly premium for COBRA continuation coverage for the level of coverage in effect for Mr. Doyle and his eligible dependents as of the date of termination.

 Upon a Qualifying Termination within 12 months following a change in control, and subject to Mr. Doyle's execution without revocation of a release of claims, Mr. Doyle will be eligible to receive an aggregate amount equal to the sum of two times his base salary plus target annual bonus, paid in installments over 12 months from the date of termination, and to the extent he timely elects COBRA continuation coverage and pays the full monthly premiums, a monthly amount equal to the full monthly premium for COBRA continuation coverage for the level of coverage in effect for Mr. Doyle and his eligible dependents as of the date of termination, for up to 18 months following the date of termination.
-Additionally, any share options or other equity awards granted to Mr. Doyle after the effective date of the employment agreement will become fully vested on the date of his termination.
+Additionally, any share options or other equity awards other than PSUs granted to Mr. Doyle after the effective date of the employment agreement will become fully vested on the date of his termination.